loading packages

 policies a character vector containing the names of the policy variables you would like contained in your policy wheels.

-state_var a string- the name of the variable identifying states by their two letter abbreviation (all caps).
+state_var a string — the name of the variable identifying each state by its two-letter abbreviation (all caps).

 policy_intervals a numeric vector stating the time points to create policy wheels for.